Harsha2k3/predictive_maintenance_ML_Project/README.md

   ```

 ## Contact :
-- For any inquiries or questions regarding the T-20 Score Predictor, please reach out to harshamamidipaka2003@gmail.com
+- For any inquiries or questions regarding the predictive maintenance ML Project, please reach out to harshamamidipaka2003@gmail.com